-The LGBTQIA+ capital of Australia, Sydney is one of the most welcoming and gay-friendly travel destinations in the world with a substantial pink tourism scene, especially during Mardi Gras when the whole city sparkles.
+The LGBTQ capital of Australia, Sydney is one of the most welcoming and gay-friendly travel destinations in the world with a substantial pink tourism scene, especially during Mardi Gras when the whole city sparkles.
 Proudly ostentatious, the city boasts many gay and gay-friendly bars and clubs including Sly Fox on a Wednesday night, Arq, Stonewall Hotel, Palms on Oxford and the Imperial Hotel.
 For great shopping head to Oxford St in Darlinghurst and for a beach-time bake visit North Bondi.

 Oozing with sophisticated, European charm, Melbourne is a cosmopolitan city with a strong queer presence.
-Known as the cultural capital of Australia, Melbourne’s LGBTQIA+ community are passionate theatre-goers and are prominent within the arts community.
+Known as the cultural capital of Australia, Melbourne’s LGBTQ community are passionate theatre-goers and are prominent within the arts community.
 Popular nightlife haunts include Sircuit, The GH Hotel, Poof Doof, The Laird Hotel and The Peel Hotel.
 In addition to Melbourne, Daylesford also has a large gay community and every March hosts Australia’s largest country queer festival: ChillOut Festival.

 This year the Victorian Government announced plans to establish Australia’s first Pride Centre in Melbourne which will showcase queer art and history, offer support services and provide community spaces.